Shyshaky

 Shyshaky (Шишаки; Шишаки) is a rural settlement in Poltava Oblast, Ukraine.
 It was formerly the administrative center of Shyshaky Raion until 2020, but now administrated within Myrhorod Raion.
 Shyshaky hosts the administration of Shyshaky settlement hromada, one of the hromadas of Ukraine.
 It is located on the left bank of the Psel, a left tributary of the Dnieper.
 Population:

 History

-In ХІХ century Shyshaky was part of Shyshaky volost, Mirgorodsky Uyezd, Poltava Governorate.
+In the 19th century, Shyshaky was part of Shyshaky volost, Mirgorodsky Uyezd, Poltava Governorate.

-Until 26 January 2024, Shyshaky was designated urban-type settlement.
-On this day, a new law entered into force which abolished this status, and Shyshaky became a rural settlement.
+Until 26 January 2024, Shyshaky was designated as an urban-type settlement.
+Also on that day, a new law entered into force which abolished this status, and Shyshaky became a rural settlement.

 Economy

 Transportation

-The settlement has access to Highway M03 connecting Kyiv and Kharkiv via Poltava.
+The settlement has access to the Highway M03, connecting it to Kyiv and Kharkiv via Poltava.
 It also has access to Velyki Sorochyntsi and Myrhorod.

-The closest railway station, Yareski, about 10 km southwest of Shyshaky and on the railway line connecting Poltava and Romodan via Myrhorod.
+The closest railway station, Yareski, iz about 10 km southwest of Shyshaky and on the railway line connecting Poltava and Romodan via Myrhorod.
 There is both local and long-distance passenger traffic.